FOCUS-Behind Detroit's battery fight: Profits, UAW's power and Tesla

 In effect, Fain is demanding that workers get a greater share of the $35 per kilowatt-hour in U.S. government battery cell manufacturing subsidies the plants hope to reap from U.S. President Joe Biden's Inflation Reduction Act (IRA).

 The flow of cash from the IRA could be substantial.
-For example, 1,300 workers at GM's Ultium LLC battery plant in Northeast Ohio could some day produce 35 gigawatt hours of batteries annually, or 13 kilowatt-hours for each hour in a worker's 40-hour week.
+For example, GM's Ultium LLC battery plant in Northeast Ohio now has 1,750 workers and plans to expand that workforce to 2,000 employees this year, GM said on Thursday.
+The joint venture has previously said the operation could produce up to 35 gigawatt hours of batteries annually.
+With the current workforce, that averages to about 9.6 kilowatt-hours for each hour in a worker's 40-hour week.

-At full capacity, the plant could generate an average $454 in subsidies per worker per hour in return for wages starting at $21 per hour, based on figures disclosed by Ultium.
+Running at full capacity, the plant could generate an average $337 in subsidies per worker per hour in return for wages that range from $20-25 per hour for production workers and up to $34.60 an hour for maintenance workers, GM and Ultium said Thursday.
 The actual subsidies would depend on the real production of usable batteries, and achieving domestic content targets for the materials.
 Automakers would split the subsidies with their battery partners.

 The automakers see the IRA subsidies as necessary to cover more than just direct labor costs.
 Automakers want the federal money to offset billions invested in new factories, domestic battery supply chains and vehicle development in order to comply with regulatory demands to slash their carbon output, people familiar with the discussions said.